gaelrsu/Cloud/AWS/IAM.md

 ## Inline policies
 Inline policies are policies that you create and manage and that are embedded directly into a single user, group, or role.
 Using inline policies to grant permissions to users is high maintenance and not recommended.

+# Resource based policies
+These policies specify who can access the resource and what actions they can perform on it.
+That type of policy is defined on the resource itself instead of creating a separate IAM policy document to attach.